edithturn/CKAD-training/README.md

 # `` REPOSITORY IN PROGRESS ... `` :carousel_horse: :raising_hand:  :tractor:

-## Componentes Of Kubernetes
-- API Server
-- etcd
-- kubelet
-- Container Runtine
-- Controller
-- Scheduler

-## Architecture
-  A node is a machine physical or virtual, and node is a worker machine and that is where containers will be launched by Kubernetes.

 ## About the CKAD  (Certified Kubernetes Application Developer)

 - Core Concepts (13%)